 - Government requirements drive the photobooth industry and they are fickle

-Still I'll bet that he wasn't expecting today's article on selfies being allowed by the Passport Office to have such a dramatic effect on the share price - enough to require a prompt statement to the market!
+Still with the recent article on selfies being allowed by the Passport Office, and anecdotal evidence that this is a pretty slick process, I do wonder if the board are underestimating the threat from this quarter?
 Of course this isn't new news but perception is all in some ways.
 I tend to agree that this move by the authorities isn't terminal (with Europe accounting for >70% of profits and their focus on security via directly-linked 3D booths) but neither can it be lightly dismissed.
 The world is changing and Photo-Me is being priced, with a P/E near 20, on the expectation that it'll be able to change pretty nimbly without much scope for error.
 Good luck with that!

 Disclaimer: The author holds shares in this company